 2/3 cup sugar

 1 tsp. salt

 1 tsp. ground anise

 In a small saucepan, melt the butter, add the milk and let it cool until it is slightly warm to the touch.
 In a small bowl, crumble the yeast and add the milk/butter mixture.
 Stir until the yeast has dissolved.

-In a large bowl mix all of your dry ingredients, do not add all of the flour at once.
-For best results sift the ingredients to fully mix them.
-Once combined, pour your yeast mixture into the bowl and knead into a firm dough.
-Cover your bowl and set in a warm area until it has doubled in size.
+In a large bowl, mix all dry ingredients; do not add all of the flour at once.
+For best results, sift the ingredients to fully mix them.
+Once combined, pour yeast mixture into the bowl and knead into a firm dough.
+Cover the bowl and set in a warm area until it has doubled in size.
 This should take about 45 minutes.

-On a lightly floured surface roll out your dough and split it in half.
-Divide the two halves into 10 equal pieces and form them into a round bun.
+Roll out dough on a lightly floured surface and split it in half.
+Divide the two halves into 10 equal pieces and form each into a round bun.
 Flatten each ball into a bun shape, cover them with a cloth and let rise until doubled.
 This should take about 20-30 minutes.